Thomas DeLio

-Thomas DeLio (born January 7, 1951) is an American experimental music composer, music theorist and author.
+Thomas DeLio (born January 7, 1951) is an American composer, music theorist and author.
 He is currently Professor of Music in theory and composition at the University of Maryland in College Park.

 Biography

 DeLio received a bachelor of music degree from the New England Conservatory of Music, where he studied with Robert Cogan.
 He received a Ph.D. from Brown University in a Special Interdisciplinary Studies program that allowed him to combine advanced studies in music, visual arts, and mathematics.

 DeLio's works are published by Editore Semar (Europe), Silent Editions (United States) and Sonic Art Editions (United States) and are recorded on such labels as Wergo, 3D Classics, Neuma, Centaur, Capstone, and Spectrum.
 He has published over thirty scholarly papers in such journals and periodicals as Perspectives of New Music, Journal of Music Theory, Indiana Theory Review, In Theory Only, Interface, Contemporary Music Review, Artforum, Computer Music Journal, Revue d'esthétique, and Percussive Notes.